florimondmanca/awesome-asgi/README.md

 - [Starlette](https://www.starlette.io/) - The little ASGI framework that shines.
 Starlette is also an ASGI toolkit -- its modular design and reusable components made it foundational in the ASGI ecosystem.
 Supports HTTP and WebSockets.
 Supports asyncio and trio.
 - [Tonberry](https://ayehavgunne.github.io/Tonberry/) - Tonberry is an ASGI framework that takes a class based approach to routing.
 Influenced by CherryPy but made compatible with asyncio and WebSockets.
 - [Tremolo](https://github.com/nggit/tremolo/) - Zero dependency ASGI server and web framework for Python.
 Request and response limits, bandwidth throttling, resumable downloads, multipart form uploads / streaming downloads, worker reloading.
 Only 2,500 lines with a focus on minimalism and stability.
-- [Project-Nebula](https://github.com/amogus-gggy/Project-Nebula) - Fast async ASGI framework, written in Python 3.10+ and Cython from scratch, with amazing performance, and support WebSockets.
+- [Project-Nebula](https://github.com/amogus-gggy/Project-Nebula) - Fast async ASGI framework, written in Python 3.10+ and Cython from scratch, with amazing performance, and support of WebSockets.

 ## Authentication